smartinus44/patheno/README.md

 - The dimensions of the bookmark.
 - The wood specie used for the background.
 - Even and odd background wood species for triangles.
-- An equilateral mode to build same sided triangles.
 - Mind the cutting lines with show strokes option.
 - Set if downloadable or not.